the Medical Informatics Engineering story

 a different plan.

-From inception, Medical Informatics Engineering was less interested in building name recognition and chose instead to keeps its head down, building something far more durable and valuable.
+From inception, Medical Informatics Engineering was less interested in building name recognition and chose instead to keep its head down, building something far more durable and valuable.

 We weren't interested in talking; we were doing.